ndf-zz/eltaochre/README.md

 ![Programmer Wiring Diagram](progwiring.svg "Programmer Wiring")

-\* Note: When using a socket, Elta Console cartridges are reversible.
+\* Note: Elta Console cartridges are reversible, use just one side of the cart.

 ## LICENSE: